Catallactic/catallactic-site/docs/whitepaper.md

-## 7. Value Capture Negotiation
+## 8. Capturing Value
 ---

-Differently to a stablecoin, which is stabilized to capture the fiat price of the static asset from a broad external market, CryptoCommodity Framework includes a stabilization mechanism that allows the token to capture the economic value of the underlying from its own market.
-This provides a valuable tool to boost real economy.
+Before a CryptoCommodity can be transfer the value of underlying asset to the society, this value must be captured.
+In order to capture the value, a CryptoCommodity behaves as a Utility Token and has features of a Utility Token.

-### 7.1.
+### 8.1.
 Token Generation Event

-### 7.2.
+### 8.2.
 Negotiation Mechanism

 Typically negotiation happened by allocating tokn unit to xchang pair.
 Th xchang i in charg to orm th pric with th xiting pair.